keycdn/cdn-enabler/readme.txt

 = 1.0.8 =
 * Purge CDN redirects to admin dashboard to avoid error messages
-* more helpful error messages
+* Better error messages
-* do not display nag notice when KeyCDN API credentials are set
+* Do not display nag notice when KeyCDN API credentials are set

 = 1.0.7 =
 * Minor bug fixes (pass-by-reference)